john30/ebusd-esp/README.md

 ## LED
-The onboard LED of the Wemos D1 Mini is used to give some feedback about the current state (but not if D4 PIN is used for eBUS connection!):
+The onboard LED of the Wemos D1 Mini is used to give some feedback about the current state.

+During reset, it usually blinks shortly as some data is sent on the Wemos debug output.

+The LED status after the reset depends on the selected eBUS RX+TX PIN mode.

+### LED in hardware UART (direct or swapped) and mixed RX + software D2 eBUS RX+TX PIN mode
+When in one of these eBUS RX+TX PIN modes, the LED provides the following feedback:
 - After reset, it blinks two times slowly to indicate it was (re-)started.
 - While establishing the WIFI connection, it dims down from on several times up to 5 seconds.
 - When the WIFI connection was successfully established, it is switched off for around 5 seconds.